gman999/doc/openbsd/soekris-4801-openbsd.md

 	Are you *SURE* your install is complete without 'bsd.mp'? [no] yes

-The install process will complete and return to a prompt, from which we'll reboot.
+The install process will complete and return to a prompt from which we'll reboot.

 	# reboot